ezahid82/CAD-Designing/README.md

 ## Reflection

 This assignment was a Bit difficult because I didn't know if the Truck Hanger was at the right spot even after following the instructions.
-Even after creating it, I had to add the ledge that holds the Hanger in place which I missed in the instructions with the bushing.
+Even after creating it, I had to add the ledge that holds the Hanger in place.
 I added the ledge after completing the whole truck.

 ---